- 1909 - 1931 Charterhouse

-CHARTERHOUSE was a self-righting lifeboat (Official Number 563) which was fitted with a petrol engine, sails, and oars.
-She was the most advanced lifeboat at the time of her build.
-She served as the Fishguard lifeboat between 1909 and 1930.
-Her most notable rescue was that of the HERMINA in 1920.
+CHARTERHOUSE was a self-rightinfor displayg lifeboat (Official Number 563) which was fitted with a petrol engine, sails, and oars.
+She was the most advanced lifeboat at the time of her build, which was sponsored by old boys of Charterhouse school.
+She was launched in 1909 and served as the Fishguard lifeboat between 1909 and 1930.
+Her most notable rescue was that of the SS Hermina in 1920.
 Both the boat and the crew were transported by train to London to receive awards from the Prince of Wales.
-She was sold in February 1931 and was converted into the yacht MARIAN.
-She was based for many years in North Wales, first at Conway and then at Port Penrhyn, Bangor.
+She was sold in February 1931 and was converted into the yacht Marian and re-fitted with a cabin and a diesel engine.
+She sailed extensively in the south of England before being sold to a family in North Wales where she was chiefly used as a holiday house boat, based for many years in North Wales, first at Conway and then at Port Penrhyn, Bangor.

 Leach, N. Lifeboats and Lifeboat Stations in the UK.

 Leach, N. Lifeboat Directory, 2013.